-It is likely that as this biotope occurs in areas that are shallow and tidally flushed where reoxygenation is likely, limiting the effects of any de-oxygenation events.
+This biotope occurs in areas that are shallow and tidally flushed where re-oxygenation is likely so that the effects of any de-oxygenation events may be limited.
 However, this may mean that the species present have little exposure to low oxygen and may be sensitive to this pressure.
 Balanus crenatus, however, respires anaerobically so it can withstand some decrease in oxygen levels.
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is minimal, Balanus crenatus has a mean survival time of 3.2 days (Barnes et al., 1963) and this species is considered to be 'Not sensitive' to this pressure.
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).

+Halichondria panicea has been reported to survive under oxygen levels as low as 0.5-4% saturation (ca 0.05-0.4 mg/l) for up to 10 days (Mills et al., 2014).
 Little information on the effects of oxygen depletion on macroalgae was found, although Kinne (1972) reports that reduced oxygen concentrations inhibit both photosynthesis and respiration which may affect growth and reproduction.
 The effects of decreased oxygen concentration equivalent of the benchmark would be greatest during the dark when the macroalgae are dependent on respiration.
 However, this biotope occurs in the intertidal and Palmaria palmata will be able to respire during periods of emersion.

 Sensitivity assessment.
-Based on evidence for the characterizing Semibalanus balanoides, Halichondria panicea and considering mitigation of de-oxygenation by water movements, this biotope is considered to have 'High' resistance and 'High' resilience (by default) and is, therefore 'Not sensitive' at the benchmark level.
+Based on evidence for the characterizing Semibalanus balanoides, Halichondria panicea and considering mitigation of de-oxygenation by water movements, this biotope is considered to have 'High' resistance and 'High' resilience (by default), and is, therefore, 'Not sensitive' at the benchmark level.